 Notably during the last two years more jobs offers have been created and many economic sectors offer professional opportunities for foreigners, including marketing, import- export, professorships, translation, IT and new technologies.
 Nevertheless, competition remains high and it’s not unusual for job offers to receive 300-500 applications.

 You'd better be fully prepared to seek employment in Spain and have solid professional and language skills as well as work experience!
 If you speak several languages or if you are an English, French or German native you will always find a job.
 However, it may not be in what you originally trained for and salaries may be lower than you’d expect.

-Fluency in Spanish is often an essential prerequisite to get a job, except in some large international companies where working languages are other than Spanish.
+Fluency in Spanish is often an essential prerequisite to find a job in Spain, except in some large international companies or start-ups where working languages are other than Spanish.
 Unskilled, seasonal or agriculture jobs do not require fluency in Spanish.

-With regards to the geographical distribution of jobs, Madrid and Barcelona attract many foreign workers because of their bustling economic activities.
-Valencia has also experienced a strong economic expansion in recent years and also attracts many foreign workers.
-Many tourism or seasonal jobs are also available along the coasts.
+With regards to the geographical distribution of jobs, Madrid and Barcelona attract most foreign workers because of their dynamism and bustling economic activities.
+This is where most job opportunities arise.

-The working day usuakky starts later than elsewhere in Europe, around 9 or 10 am and ends later in the evening, around 7 or 8 pm.
+The working day usually starts later than elsewhere in Europe (around 9 or 10am) and ends later in the evening (around 7 or 8pm).